azman0101/Free-file-icons/README.md

-Free Icon Set for files
+Free Icon1 Set for files
 ================================

 A free icon set with vector images for popular extensions: